michaelmedellin/sqlite-cdc/README.md

       - Run unit tests
 - test/coverage
       - Generate a coverage report
+- benchmarks
+      - Run all benchmarks (NOTE: This can take a long time)
+- benchmark-reports
+      - Generate comparison reports from benchmarks
 - tools
       - Download any Go tooling used for project automation
 - tools/update